8 Reasons Pharmacy Benefits Managers Are Integral to the Workers’ Compensation Process

 6. Claimant Support

 Suffering from a complex health condition can be stressful and time-consuming.
 Fortunately, PBMs can provide personalized care to help severely injured patients manage their therapy.
-PBMs typically utilize a team of specialty pharmacists and nurses who are available to offer support and answer medication-related questions.
+PBMs typically utilize a team of specialty pharmacists and nurses available to offer support and answer medication-related questions.
 These professionals are usually trained in complex medical conditions, so they can relate to patients.
 Patients are even able to receive refill reminders, as well as assistance with scheduling appointments.

 7. Drug Formulary Compliance